ros-workshop/manipulation/README.md

 Can you detect the tag?
 Look in Rviz or at the `/tag_detections` topic.

-**Applicaiton=Integration**
+**Applicaiton = Integration**

-To create any application in ROS we need to integrate several module together.
-From the [perception](https://github.com/ros-workshop/perception) workshop, we now have the pose of our april tag.
+To create any application in ROS we need to integrate several modules together.
+From the [perception](https://github.com/ros-workshop/perception) workshop, we now have the pose of our apriltag.

  + Module 1 : Apriltag detection
     - output: tf from `camera_link` to `tag_link`

+What we want is to grasp the object with the tag

  + Module 3 : Object grasping
     - output: arm and hand trajectory msgs